Magyarul | Sitemap | Login

 1978—1987HAS CRS Transdanubian Research Institute — research fellow

-1987—1991HAS CRS Transdanubian Research Institute — head of department
+1987—1991HAS CRS Transdanubian Research Institute — senior research fellow, Head of Department

-1992—1997HAS CRS Transdanubian Research Institute — head of institute
+1992—1997HAS CRS Transdanubian Research Institute — Director of the Transdanubian Research Institute of the CRS

 Teaching activities